psliwka/vim-smoothie/README.md

   overriding default scrolling keys (`Ctrl-D` and friends).
 You are then supposed to bind keys you like by yourself.
 See `plugin/smoothie.vim` to discover available mappings.

+* `g:smoothie_disabled`: Disable vim-smoothie.
+Useful for extremely slow connections.

+* `g:smoothie_base_speed`: Controls the speed.
+Set to `10` by default.
+To go slower, reduce the value.
+To go faster, increase the value.

+* `g:smoothie_update_interval`: Time interval (in milliseconds) between successive screen updates.
+Use a smaller value to get smoother animations, or use a bigger value if you are on a slow connection.

+* `g:smoothie_break_on_reverse`: If true, then scrolling will stop immediately when a command is given to scroll opposite to the current direction.

+* `g:smoothie_bell_enabled`: If true, then a bell will be rang if the scroll commmand being issued is invalid (i.e. we have reached boundary)

 Alternatives, a.k.a. why create yet another plugin
 --------------------------------------------------